fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Removes the excluded area from the current contours.
 See also :meth:`layer.removeOverlap()` and :meth:`layer.intersect()`.

+.. method:: layer.harmonize()

+   For all bezier splines of the layer move the smooth on-curve points between its adjacent control points such that the adjacent curvatures become equal.

 .. method:: layer.intersect()

    Leaves only areas in the intersection of contours.
 See also